 This page is where you can find the answers to all the questions I’ve gotten in blog comments and emails about the Field of Study and Research Program Plan.
 If you want to know whenever there are updates to this (or any of the FAQs), I recommend that you join my MEXT Scholarship Mailing list.

-I’ll also send you a copy of my sample Embassy-recommended MEXT scholarship application form (2018).
+I’ll also send you a copy of my sample MEXT scholarship application forms.

 Here are the questions: